Candle Pass & Little Easter

 In my last post, I talked about the meal matrix our family uses.
 Along a similar line of thought is our weekly “fancy feast.”

 Growing up, Sunday dinners were always a special occasion.
-Usually my grandparents would join us for a delicious home cooked meal followed by some sort of dessert (pie or ice cream sundaes were frequently the dessert of choice)
+Usually, my grandparents would join us for a delicious home-cooked meal followed by some sort of dessert.

-We’ve continued the tradition of Sunday being a day for a good home cooked meal and we’ve added in setting the table to make it a “fancy” feast.
-Most days this simply means we throw down a table cloth before setting down our normal dishes.
-We always light candles to set the mood and we use the meal as a chance to practice etiquette rules and table setting!
+We’ve continued the tradition of Sunday being a day for a good home-cooked meal, and we’ve added setting the table to make it a “fancy” feast.
+Most days, this simply means we throw down a tablecloth before setting down our normal dishes.
+We always light candles to set the mood (but you could use plastic light-up candles!), and we use the meal as a chance to practice etiquette rules and table setting!

 We’ve really enjoyed making Sunday family dinners so special even though clean up is a little more than a typical night!